Skip to main content

 INÉZ ARTIFACTS

 The Locke Jewel was a perfect moonstone disc, palm-wide, no thicker than a thumb.
 A flawless otherworldly crystal, cold to the eye, warm to the touch.
-Its edge had caught the lantern light and had thrown it back in sharp rainbow colored arcs.
+Its edge had caught the lantern light and had thrown it back in dancing rainbow colored arcs.

-Hundreds of sculpted facets hummed beneath the surface turning the Jewel into a star field.
-The glow was steady, the color of moonlight through falling snow.
 Deep in its core, a jade laurel wreath was frozen in mid sway, the very wind preserved in the Jewel's heart.
-Each leaf was distinct, carved from a green gem so dark it was almost black, traced with hairline gold filigree at the veins.
+Each leaf was distinct, carved from a green gem so dark it was almost black, outlined with hairline gold filigree at the veins.

 Suddenly, the wreath stirred and Goldwynn’s breath caught.
 The Jewel burned warm against her palms, and for one wild second she forgot how to exhale.
 Her eyes were glassy with disbelief.
 “It’s real,” she whispered, then louder, like she had to hear it to believe it.